noterday/FG-Converter/README.md

 # mugenrivals
 Converts a Mugen character's folders into spritesheets for Rivals of Aether.
-Work in progress.
+Work in progress and mostly untested.

 ## How to use
 Run mugenrivals.exe and enter the path to the character folder when asked.